Tres Rimas Humanas

-- Secular text (settings of poems in Spanish from Felix Lope de Vega’s Rimas humanas y divinas del licenciado Tomé de Burguillos [Poems Human and Divine])
+- For SATB chorus (a cappella); secular text based on poems in Spanish from Felix Lope de Vega’s Rimas humanas y divinas del licenciado Tomé de Burguillos [Poems Human and Divine]

 - Difficulty rating (1-5): 5